Change can be seen as a negative thing. If you decide to quit your agency, people whisper and wonder what went so wrong.

 Don't forget to look after yourself

 When we're going through change, it's easy to neglect ourselves.
-We don't go to the gym.
-We eat unhealthy convenience foods.
+We don't go to the gym; we eat unhealthy convenience foods.
 We might drink more alcohol to cope.
 Change can be stressful, granted.
 But you need to remember to look after yourself.
 You should aim to feel well-rested, healthy and full of energy.

-Drinking booze and eating crap will lead to a lack of decent sleep, which will only exacerbate the situation, leaving you emotional – not a good place to be when you're trying to make rational decisions to change your life.
+Drinking alcohol and eating crap will lead to a lack of decent sleep, which will only exacerbate the situation, leaving you emotional – not a good place to be when you're trying to make rational decisions to change your life.

 Embrace change before it forces you to